Columbia Pictures Television: Columbia Pictures Entertainment (1987–1989)

-On December 18, 1987, Coca-Cola spun off its entertainment holdings, selling them to Tri-Star Pictures, Inc. (which it partially owned) for $3.1 billion.
-The merger resulted in the formation of Columbia Pictures Entertainment after the film Ishtar turned out to be a notorious failure both critically and financially.
-As a result, Columbia/Embassy Television and Tri-Star Television were merged to become a new Columbia Pictures Television, CPT Holdings became a standalone division from CPT, and Embassy Communications was reduced as an in-name-only unit, renamed to ELP Communications as the copyright holder for shows produced by Embassy.
-Meanwhile, Coca-Cola Telecommunications and the remaining distribution arms of Columbia/Embassy Television were merged to become a new Columbia Pictures Television Distribution.
+On December 18, 1987, Coca-Cola spun off its entertainment holdings, selling them to Tri-Star Pictures, Inc. for $3.1 billion.
+Tri-Star was renamed as Columbia Pictures Entertainment (which they partially owned) after the film Ishtar turned out to be a notorious failure both critically and financially.
+CPT Holdings then became a standalone division from CPT.
+As a result, Columbia/Embassy Television and Tri-Star Television were merged to create a new Columbia Pictures Television and Embassy Communications was reduced as in-name-only and renamed to ELP Communications as the copyright holder for shows produced by Embassy.
+Meanwhile, Coca-Cola Telecommunications and the distribution arm of Embassy Communications were merged to become Columbia Pictures Television Distribution.

-Many of the staff, including Barbara Corday, who had been as president of the studio since 1984, as well as former presidents Herman Rush and Peter Seale, were laid off and replaced mostly by Tri-Star alumnus, such as Scott Siegler, who was president of the studio, and former Columbia/Embassy Television executives were assigned to the new unit, namely Gary Lieberthal and Barry Thurston.
+As a result, many of the staff, including Barbara Corday, who had been as president of the studio since 1984, as well as former presidents Herman Rush and Peter Seale, were laid off and replaced mostly by Tri-Star alumnus, such as Scott Siegler, who was president of the studio, and former Columbia/Embassy Television executives were assigned to the new unit, namely Gary Lieberthal and Barry Thurston.
 Other executives retained by CPE included Arnold Mesnser, who was previously president of Tri-Star Telecommunications, took over the responsibilities of Rush and Seale and still had an unspecified corporate operation at CPE's headquarters for the New York area.
 Herman Rush and Peter Seale had plans to set up a new syndication company to handle the former CCT product.
 On February 2, 1988, Barry Thurston, vice-president of Columbia/Embassy Television, became president of Columbia Pictures Television Distribution.
 On December 26, 1988, writer Pamela Pettler signed a deal with the studio.

 On February 2, 1989, Columbia Pictures Television formed a joint venture with Norman Lear's Act III Communications, called Act III Television to produce television series and not manage.